Making the food the hero...

 Summer 2017: Project Update

-Kingsley Cafe has is now no more, having made way for further development of the Kingsley Village retail park.
+Kingsley Cafe is now no more, having made way for further development of the Kingsley Village retail park.
 Boo!
 But Henk now has two new Cornish ventures to keep him busy.
 Yay!
-And I'm pleased to say we are working with him on both The Halfway House Inn near Wadebridge and Margot's at Trevisker near Padstow.
+And I'm pleased to say we are working with him on both The Halfway House Inn near Wadebridge and Trevisker's Kitchen and Dining near Padstow.
 Watch this space for more...